 - the benefits of treatment outweigh any associated risks

-If your specialist is considering prescribing an unlicensed medication, they will tell you that it is unlicensed and will discuss possible risks and benefits with you.
+If your specialist is considering prescribing an unlicensed medication, they'll tell you that it's unlicensed and will discuss the possible risks and benefits with you.

 The decision about whether to fund treatment with medications used in targeted therapies is often made by individual clinical commissioning groups (CCGs).

 The Cancer Research UK website has more information about biological therapy for thyroid cancer.